mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 ---

 So I have been dying to write this blog post for a while, I feel great that I had some time to focus on this topic.
 Initially my primary reason to write this post is
-I see the great negligence from very senior developers when they hear "SQL" and I came across a few very senior interviewers who said "SQL is not even programming language, we use ORMs, why bother learning something that is not even a programming language(they mean SQL)" so the main purpose of this post is to shed some light over ignorance/incompetence with the proof of "SQL indeed is a programming language" and why you must learn and practice it just like other programming languages.
+I see great negligence from very senior developers when they hear "SQL" and I came across a few very senior interviewers who said "SQL is not even programming language, we use ORMs, why bother learning something that is not even a programming language (they mean SQL)" so the main purpose of this post is to shed some light over ignorance/incompetence with the proof of "SQL indeed is a programming language" and why you must learn and practice it just like other programming languages.

 First of all, we need to talk about what makes a language a programming language.
 It is actually very simple, "Turing completeness" is what makes a language a programming language.
 But what is "Turing completeness"?
 I am glad you asked, short answer is you need to understand "Turing machines" before we talk about "Turing completeness".
 What is a "Turing machine"?